 Any small tweaks and nice-to-haves suggested, for example, ‘can we have a button on this page that does X’, should be seriously considered and implemented promptly – within two weeks, if possible.
 This enhances employee buy-in as they feel they’re being heard and will see immediate changes that will further benefit them.

 A Successful Introduction of New Technology

-Getting your employees on board with a new digital solution will ensure a successful introduction, and help to mitigate the risk of unpopular or unused technology.
+Getting your employees on board with your new software development project will ensure a successful introduction, and help to mitigate the risk of unpopular or unused technology.

 Want to find out more about how you can ensure company-wide buy-in for your technology project?
 Talk to us on 0113 398 4199 or at firstname.lastname@example.org.